repository-service-tuf/repository-service-tuf-cli/docs/source/guide/index.rst

 sign (``sign``)
 ...............

 ..
-Note:: It is required to access the private key for signing.
+Note:: It's required to have access to the private key used for signing.

 .. warning:: Do not share the private key.